-In nature, plants spend years with little or no pruning, but man can ruin what nature has created.
-By using inadequate pruning methods, healthy plants often weaken or deform.
+In nature, plants spend years with little or no pruning, but man can certainly ruin natures creation.
+By using inadequate pruning methods, as healthy plants often tend to weaken or deform.

-In nature, each plant is eventually pruned in some way.
-It may be a simple matter of low branches being shaded by higher branches resulting in the formation of a collar around the base of the branch that restricts the flow of moisture and nutrients.
-Eventually the leaves wither and die and the branch falls in a wind or storm.
-Often, the new tender branches of small plants are broken by wild animals in their search for food.
+In nature, each plant is eventually goes under a natural pruning process in some way or another.
+It may be a simple matter of replacing low branches by higher branches.
+Resulting in the formation of a collar around the base of the branch that restricts the flow of moisture and nutrients.
+Besides, eventually the leaves wither and die and the branch falls in a wind or storm.
+Often, the new tender branches of small plants break, mostly by wild animals in their search for food.